CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

-    For the tests `matches` and `not_matches`, a value for the `flags` parameter to the `re.search` function can be passed either via the value of `opts: reflags` or appended to the test name, separated by whitespace.
+    For the tests `matches` and `not_matches`, a value for the `flags` parameter to the `re.search` function can be passed either via the value of `reflags` or appended to the test name, separated by whitespace.
 The value is as in Python, except that the names of the flag constants need not be prefixed by `re.`.
 For example, the test name may be `matches DOTALL|VERBOSE`, corresponding to `re.search(`*expected* `, `*actual* `, re.DOTALL|re.VERBOSE)`.

-	In addition to `reflags`, `opts` may contain the same value transformation options as `opts` for input values: `prepend`, `append` and `transform`; see above for more information.

-    `options` is a dict of options transforming the actual output or otherwise affecting matching actual and expected output.
-    Currently, only one output option is supported, although it can be used for multiple targets (output items):

-    -   `filter-out[ TARGET]`: Remove from actual output (in TARGET) substrings matching the regular expression that is the value of the option.
-The optional TARGET may be `stdin`, `stdout` or `file:FILE`.
-If TARGET is omitted, applies to all output.
-        Multiple option values may be specified for different TARGETs.
-        The value of the option may also be a list of regular expressions, in which case their matches are removed in order.
-        If the option is specified both with and without TARGET, the matches with TARGET are removed before those without.
-The option is useful in particular for removing such parts of the output that change on each run, such as timestamps.
+	Transformaing actual values is useful in particular for removing such parts of the output that change on each run, such as timestamps.

+	If both value-specific `transform-expected` or `transform-actual`
+    and ones affecting all values are specified, the value-specific ones are applied after those affecting all values.

 -   `status`: The status of the test (optional).
 Tests should pass by default, but `status` can mark otherwise.
 Allowed values are: